 It’s important for organizations to comply with all regulations that apply to them in order to avoid the legal or financial penalties of non-compliance.
 Compliance also enables them to earn customers’ trust and grow their business.
 Regulatory compliance also means that they have the controls in place to safeguard their systems and data, which protects them from cyberattacks and data breaches.

 IGA is a sub-category of Identity and Access Management (IAM).
-However, IGA systems provide additional functionality beyond standard IAM systems and help address common IAM challenges.
+However, IGA systems provide additional functionality beyond standard the IAM solution and help address common IAM challenges.

 For example, inappropriate and/or outdated access to enterprise resources is a common problem in IAM.
-A remote workforce, time-consuming provisioning processes, weak Bring Your Own Device (BYOD) policies and strict compliance requirements are some other IAM challenges.
+A remote workforce, time-consuming provisioning processes, weak Bring Your Own Device (BYOD) policies and strict compliance requirements are some other identity management system challenges.
 These issues increase security risk and weaken organizations’ compliance posture.
-However, organizations can address these challenges by strengthening their IAM systems with IGA.
+However, organizations can address these challenges by strengthening their identity solutions with IGA.

 With IGA, organizations can automate the workflows for access approvals and to reduce risk.
 They can also define and enforce IAM policies and audit user access processes for compliance reporting.
 That’s why many organizations use IGA to meet the compliance requirements laid out in GDPR, HIPAA, SOX and PCI DSS.